 Rick McLaughlin, P.E.

-Rick, a senior project manager with Merrick/McLaughlin, has spent nearly thirty years practicing civil engineering as a part of a third generation family tradition.
+Rick, a senior project manager with the McLaughlin Whitewater Design Group, has spent nearly thirty years practicing civil engineering as a part of a third generation family tradition.
 He learned whitewater fundamentals and worked on some of the earliest projects with the firm and the engineer who started the field of whitewater design in this country.
 Rick specializes in hydraulics, hydrology, design, and construction combining his passion for paddling and pursuit of engineering excellence.

 He has made his mark on the design of whitewater parks and multi-use recreational civil projects by applying technical rigor to the challenging dynamic environment of whitewater design, physical modeling, river stabilization design and environmental protection.
 He holds patents on the Wave Shaper and the McLaughlin Chute Screen used to divert water almost undetectably by fish and whitewater recreationists.
 He holds a BS in Civil Engineering from Colorado State University, an MS in Civil Engineering from Stanford University, and is a registered professional engineer in over ten states.
 He has published numerous technical articles including five on whitewater design, and he has tested whitewater courses via a full scale physical whitewater model seven times.